fanisvl/pilot/README.md

    This is the simplest approach. \
    An **SSD-Mobilenet** network was trained on a custom dataset of ~50 images (augmented to ~100). \
    The model can achieve inference at ~10Hz for both frames on the Jetson Nano, with TensorRT acceleration.
+   Since the IMX219-83 stereo camera does not have hardware synchronization, the TimeSyncrhonizer filter is used.
    Although functional for test pursposes, due to the low amount of data and the low amount of variance within the data (the cones were placed at a max of ~2m from the camera due to space constraints), the model does not generalize well.
 It's prediction confidence drops significantly as the distance of cones increases.
 A larger and more diverse dataset should be collected.